dgvall/my-media-list/README.md

 ## Setup

 TV shows are searched through the TVmaze API.
-To add to or update your list, the db.json server must be runnning.
+To add to or update your list, the db.json server must be running.
 Go to the my-media-list directory in your CLI and then proceed to installation and activation.

 ### Installation
 ```bash